A zip isn't just the way you get into your wetsuit. It has a bearing on all facets of perfromance.

 In recent years there have been many advances in the way we get into our suit, most advances being in relation to the position of the entry.
 Maybe 10-12 years ago the shoulder entry was unleashed upon the surfing market by Rip curl and the game changed forever.
 The chest entry, from shoulder to shoulder, was not a result of direct consideration of the zipper but a result of reaching a glass ceiling in stretch of the neoprene itself.
 You can’t just keep on making the neoprene stretchier because it gets to a point where the suit won’t seal around your body, nor will it retain its shape.

-Stretch in Neoprene is a result of nitrogen bubbles within the elastomer or the rubbery part, so by putting in more nitrogen you’re increasing stretch but conversely, you’re reducing the volume of neoprene in the suit.
-This means limiting its insulative properties, therefore more stretch = less warmth… With this notion in mind, it’s easy to see why developing a better zip system was the only way to increase the over all comfort and stretch of a suit.
+Stretch in Neoprene is a result of nitrogen bubbles within the elastomer, or the rubbery part, so by putting in more nitrogen you’re increasing stretch but reducing the volume of rubber in the suit which can have a negative affect on durability.
+The presence of air bubbles inside the rubber is warmer than a solid sheet of rubber - source .
+In the surfing world, increasing nitrogen content/decreasing neoprene volume has few negative affects, as we mentioned, basically just durability, but a diving suit is a different kettle of fish.
+In the diving world your biggest enemy is always buoyancy and the bubbles generate substantially more positively buoyant than the material itself - that results in scuba suits being more dense, which is why they can feel stiff.
+With these notions in mind, it’s easy to see why developing a better zip system was the only way to increase the over all comfort and stretch of a suit.

 Fundamental flaws of the Back Zip